carlosCharz/fcmxmppserver/README.md

 For more information must read the following documentation:

 * [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/): There you will see introduction to FCM.
 * [FCM Server](https://firebase.google.com/docs/cloud-messaging/server): There you will see the technical requirements for this application server.
 * [FCM XMPP Connection Server](https://firebase.google.com/docs/cloud-messaging/xmpp-server-ref): There you will see the syntax of upstream messages and downstream messages.
 * [About FCM Messages](https://firebase.google.com/docs/cloud-messaging/concept-options): There you will see the structure of thetype of messages.
 * [Send Messages](https://firebase.google.com/docs/cloud-messaging/send-message): There you will see how to send messages to FCM CSS.

+_**Here is the link for the upgrade of this sample project.
+Now, that project uses the latest version at this time of the Smack library (4.1.8).**_

+* [Upgrade Smack library from 3.x to 4.x](https://github.com/carlosCharz/fcmxmppserverv2): There you will see what the new changes are.
+Basically, it is the same application.
+I just changed the library dependencies and the needed updates to make it work.

 ##How it works?